Stoplossking1/CHATBOT/README.md

 # CHATBOT
-This is a chatbot with multiple other functionalities like authentification..
+This is a chatbot with multiple other functionalities like authentification, user management, real time chatting..